- Why SHUPPLet's send hunger packing

-The Send Hunger Packing Princeton Board
+The Send Hunger Packing Princeton Leadership Team

 he Send Hunger Packing Princeton Board consists of a group of committed volunteers who all believe that a few people can make a difference.
 They bring a wealth of experience and diversity to achieve the common goal of improving the lives of their friends and neighbors in the Princeton community.